LightSBB-M: Bridging Schr\"odinger and Bass for Generative Diffusion Modeling: Introduction

 Stochastic-process-based generative modeling has recently gained significant attention, notably through diffusion models and Schr\"odinger Bridge (SB) formulations, which construct a controlled stochastic dynamics transporting a source distribution $\mu_0$ to a target distribution $\mu_T$ \citep{Schrodinger1932, leonard2014survey, de2021diffusion}.
 By minimizing the relative entropy with respect to a Brownian prior, SB establishes deep connections between optimal transport, stochastic control, and score-based learning.
 However, the classical SB framework relies on a fixed volatility and requires finite entropy with respect to the Wiener measure, which limits its applicability for heavy-tailed or singular target distributions.

 Bass martingale transport provides an alternative formulation by optimizing over volatility while enforcing a zero drift constraint \citep{bass1983skorokhod, backhoff2025geometric}.
 While this approach allows for greater flexibility on the marginals, it departs from diffusion-based generative mechanisms and lacks an explicit drift control.
-The Schr\"odinger-Bass Bridge (SBB) problem unifies these two paradigms by jointly optimizing over drift and volatility, introducing a parameter $\beta > 0$ that interpolates between the classical SB limit ($\beta \to \infty$) and the Bass martingale transport regime ($\beta \to 0$).
+The Schr\"odinger-Bass Bridge (SBB) problem \cite{henrylabordere2026bridgingschrodingerbasssemimartingale} unifies these two paradigms by jointly optimizing over drift and volatility, introducing a parameter $\beta > 0$ that interpolates between the classical SB limit ($\beta \to \infty$) and the Bass martingale transport regime ($\beta \to 0$).
+A key practical motivation for SBB is that, unlike classical SB under a Brownian prior, it is not tied to the finite-entropy requirement $\mathrm{KL}(\mathbb{P}\|\mathbb{W}^\varepsilon) < \infty$.
+This matters already for simple heavy-tailed targets: when $\mu_0 = \delta_0$ and $\mu_T = \mathcal{T}(2)$, the corresponding entropy term diverges since $x^2 p_{\mathcal{T}(2)}(x) \sim 1/|x|$ for large $|x|$, so classical SB is infeasible, whereas the SBB objective remains well posed.
+This perspective is closely related to the recent literature on heavy-tailed generative modeling, where Gaussian assumptions are replaced by heavy-tailed alternatives such as $\alpha$-stable noise or Student-$t$ perturbation kernels to improve tail coverage \citep{shariatian2025, pandey2025}.
+In contrast, our approach is complementary: instead of changing the noise family itself, SBB retains a constant-volatility bridge in the transformed $Y$-space and gains flexibility through a learned transport-induced state-dependent volatility in the original space.

 Despite its theoretical appeal, the SBB problem has received limited attention from a computational perspective, especially in high-dimensional generative modeling.
 Extending existing SB solvers to this setting is challenging due to the presence of stochastic volatility and implicit transport maps.